JacobBondar/Signals_Use_Linux/README.md

 The program uses signals (SIGUSR1 and SIGUSR2) to communicate between the processes.
 The winner sends a signal to the other process.

-Compile: gcc -Wall ex2b.c –o ex2b
+Compile: gcc -Wall SearchNums.c –o SearchNums
-Run: ./ex2b
+Run: ./SearchNums

 Input: No input.